Fire Damaged House for Sale in Maryland: What Sellers Need to Know

 Maryland’s proximity to DC creates strong investor demand in Montgomery and Prince George’s counties, but Baltimore fire properties face different market dynamics

-Cash sales close in 30–60 days statewide.
+Cash sales close in 30 to 60 days statewide.
 The fastest closings happen in Baltimore, Silver Spring, Columbia, Bethesda where investor demand is highest.
-FHA 203(k) sales take 45–60 days.
+FHA 203(k) sales take 45 to 60 days.

 Do I have to disclose fire damage when selling in Maryland?

-Rebuilding takes 10–18 months and costs 25–55% of home value.
-Selling as-is closes in 30–60 days with zero upfront cost.
+Rebuilding takes 10 to 18 months and costs 25 to 55% of home value.
+Selling as is closes in 30 to 60 days with zero upfront cost.
 The right answer depends on your timeline, mortgage balance, and risk tolerance.
-Call (866) 934-1703 for a free analysis.
+Call (866) 934 1703 for a free analysis.

 Does insurance cover fire damage when selling in Maryland?